Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Monte Carlo Experiments

-where $\widehat{\text{std}\left( z_{i2}\right) }$ is the sample standard deviation of $z_{2}$.
-In practice, one may normalize $z_{it}$ to mean 0 and variance 1 and set $\sigma _{n}=\sqrt{\log \log n}$.
+where $\widehat{\text{std}\left(z_{i2}\right)}$ is the sample standard deviation of $z_{2}$, and $n^{*}$ is the number of ``switchers'', that is, observations with $y_{3}\neq y_{1}$.
+The usage of $n^{*}$ is intended to provide better control over the tuning parameters, based on the features of the data.
+In practice, one may normalize $z_{it}$ to mean 0 and variance 1 and set $\sigma_{n}=\sqrt{\log n^{*}/2.95}$.
 We consider sample sizes of $n=5000,10000$, and $20000$.
-All MS estimations are implemented in R, using the differential evolution algorithm ($\mathtt{DEoptim}$) to attain a global optimum of the objective function.
-All the simulation results presented in this section are based on 500 replications of each sample size.
+All the simulation results presented in this section are based on 1000 replications of each sample size.
+We implement MS estimations in R, using the differential evolution (DE) algorithm to attain a global optimum of the objective function.
+The DE algorithm, developed by \citet{storn1997differential}, is capable of searching for the global optimum of a real-valued function with real-valued parameters, even if the function lacks continuity or differentiability.
+This algorithm has been effectively employed in calculating MS-type estimators in the literature, including \citet{Fox2007} and \citet{YanYoo2019}. \citet{mullen2011deoptim} provides a comprehensive introduction to the R package $\texttt{DEoptim}$, which implements the DE algorithm.
 We report the mean bias (MBIAS) and the root mean square errors (RMSE) of the estimates for Designs 1 and 2 in Tables \ref{T:D1} and \ref{T:D2}, respectively.

-We summarize the findings from the simulation results.
-First, the RMSE of all parameters decrease as the sample size increases, but they converge to zero slower than the parametric rate.
-Second, the convergence rate is faster with a thicker-tailed $z_{i2}$, comparing the RMSE from Norm to Lap.
-Third, the RMSE does not appear to increase for $ \gamma $ and $\delta $ as we have one more covariate from Design 1 to Design 2.
+We summarize the findings in Tables \ref{T:D1} and \ref{T:D2}.
+First, the RMSEs of all parameters decrease as the sample size increases, but they converge to zero slower than the parametric rate.
+Second, the convergence rate is faster with a thicker-tailed $z_{i2}$, as evidenced by comparing the RMSEs from Norm to Lap.
+Third, the RMSE does not appear to increase for $\gamma$ and $\delta$ as we have one more covariate from Design 1 to Design 2.
 This confirms our theoretical findings.
-Note the RMSE does increase a bit for $\beta _{1}$, but this is probably due to the lower variance of $x_{\cdot ,1}$ in Design 2.
-To investigate the sensitive of the results to $\sigma _{n},$ we consider $\sigma _{n}=0.9\cdot\widehat{\text{std}\left( z_{i2}\right) }\sqrt{\log \log n}$ and $\sigma _{n}=1.1\cdot\widehat{\text{std}\left( z_{i2}\right) }\sqrt{ \log \log n},$ and report the corresponding results in Tables \ref {T:D1_robust} and \ref{T:D2_robust} in Appendix \ref{appendixC}.
-We note that the results are not sensitive to the choices of the tuning parameters here.
+Note that the RMSE increases a bit for $\beta_{1}$, but this is probably due to the lower variance of $x_{\cdot,1}$ in Design 2.
+To investigate the sensitivity of the results to $\sigma_{n},$ we consider $\sigma_{n}=0.9\cdot\widehat{\text{std}\left(z_{i2}\right)}\sqrt{\log n^{*}/2.95}$ and $\sigma_{n}=1.1\cdot\widehat{\text{std}\left(z_{i2}\right)}\sqrt{\log n^{*}/2.95}$ (we need larger $\sigma_{n}$ to be in line with the discussion in Section \ref{Sec:asymp_dist}), and report the corresponding results in Tables \ref{T:D1_robust} and \ref{T:D2_robust} in Appendix \ref{appendixC}.
+We note that the results are not sensitive to the choices of the tuning parameters.